flaxandteal/flaxandteal-website/content/clients/_index.md

 We partnered with ASM to build a front-end web based application to replace their previous desktop-based system.
 This involved a full-build development, implementing new functionality and new UX design.

->**❝We have found the Flax and Teal team to be thoroughly professional, strategic and engaged.
+>**❝We have found the Flax & Teal team to be thoroughly professional, strategic and engaged.
 We can highly recommend working with them.
 Their expertise enabled us to kick start our frontend web development.❞**

 ---